darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 The `in` at the end is required.

-`let` also allow destructing in OCaml, although we don't currently use that very often.
+`let` also allow destructing in ReScript/F#, although we don't currently use that very often.

 ### If

-`if` statements in OCaml are extremely similar to Dark, including that they only allow `bool`s as the condition, and in their syntax.
+`if` statements in F#/OCaml are extremely similar to Dark, including that they only allow `bool`s as the condition, and in their syntax.

 ```ocaml